ewjax/vbump/README.md

   - Command line option: --current-version [{dev,prod}] (default: dev)
     - Reads version from [current_version] section of [.vbump.ini]
     - Returns string form, in either 'dev' or 'prod' versions (default: 'dev')
-    - Syntax for 'dev' and 'prod' versions as indicated by [syntax] section of [.vbump.ini]
+    - Syntax for 'dev' and 'prod' versions as indicated by [syntax] section of [.vbump.ini], showing the arrangement of the fieldnames
     - Example [syntax] section:
       - [syntax]
       - write_dev = {major}.{minor}.{patch}.{build}{devtext}{devnumber}